W-L/simION/README.md

 - ONT software stack: update installation commands in container build script
 - sequencing protocol: update in build script; change in code block of ONT configs; change in start_protocol_mod.py
 - sequencing kit: in launch_playback.sh; in start_protocol_mod.py
 - starting protocol from api: start_protocol.py from their examples.
 All changes in my version are marked with TODOs
-- readfish dependencies: update conda env in code block
-- BOSS dependencies: update in code block here
 - path to bulkfile for playback: specified in ONT config code block
 - minknow_api: update the script to start sequencing - start_protocol_mod.py has hard-coded protocol